 We use both glycine and cysteine (along with glutamic acid) to make glutathione.
 So it makes sense increasing the intake of these amino acids would improve levels too.
 At least one study has found yes, supplementation with both glycine and cysteine improved levels in men with HIV.
 This same restoration of glutathione synthesis was also seen in older adults who were given glycine and cysteine supplements.

-One popular food which contains glycine is bone broth.
+One popular food that contains glycine is bone broth.
 Unless you've been living under a rock, you know bone broth is promoted to help everything – including raising glutathione levels.
 My guess is this is because bone broth contains glycine.
 While that's nice, I cannot suggest bone broth because no clinical studies have been published to show bone broth actually raises glutathione levels.

 Melatonin is the antioxidant supplement/hormone some people use to go to sleep.
 Evidence suggests taking melatonin supplements may also raise glutathione levels too.
 To be fair, there isn't a bunch of human research on this topic.
 If you use this supplement, great, just know there are other supplements with more proof.

 SAMe refers to S-Adenosyl-L-methionine, a compound that helps chemical reactions to occur.
 While SAMe is mostly studied for its benefits on depression and arthritis, a few human trials have noted it can raise glutathione levels.
 In one investigation of people with liver disease, 1.2 g of SAMe per day for 6 months was shown to improve levels compared to a placebo.

 While this is encouraging, there are not many studies of this.
 I feel there are better supplements than SAMe for this purpose.